verus-lang/verus-analyzer/README.md

 ```

 ---
 ## Proof Actions

-TODO: More details + light bulb icon

 [Proof actions](https://www.andrew.cmu.edu/user/bparno/papers/proof-plumber.pdf)
 are an **experimental** feature to assist developers when debugging proof failures.
-They show up as light bulb icons in the IDE when you hover over a failed proof.
+They show up as light bulb (💡) icons in the IDE when you hover over a failed proof.
+They are designed to automate many of the tedious, error-prone debugging steps that
+developers previously did manually.
+See below for some examples.
+The framework
+is also designed to make it easy to write your own proof actions.
+Indeed, the
+examples below only require ~30-180 lines of Rust code.

 ### Proof Action Demo
 [Source code](https://github.com/chanheec/proof-action-example)